 The instructor in my high school English class was rather dry.
-She would drone on about difference between past and subjunctive verbs, and participles, and gerunds.
-She was a well read and well traveled person.
+She would drone on about difference between past and subjunctive verbs, and participles and gerunds.
+However, she was a well-read and well-traveled person.
 On the side wall she had tacked up a poster of the London subway system, brought back as a souvenir.
 It had exotic named stations like Piccadilly Circus and Knights Bridge that seemed far more interesting than dissecting English grammar.
-So when my eyes started to glaze over, I would stare at the poster and try to absorb the feeling of what it would be like to travel in London.
+So, when my eyes started to glaze over, I would stare at the poster and try to absorb the feeling of what it would be like to travel in London.

 Think about some of the conclusions reiterated in brain based learning schemes… such as brains are unique.
-In fact some research has found so that what we consider an “average brain” of normal intelligence without any learning disabilities actually exists in less than 20% percent of the population.(2) But how exactly do we implement education in large classrooms if differences are the norm?
+In fact some research has found so that what we consider an “average brain” of normal intelligence without any learning disabilities actually exists in less than 20% percent of the population.(2) But how exactly do we implement education in large classrooms if being different is the norm?
 No one is ready to scrap public education and let everybody get their own tutor.
-So educators are encouraged to differentiate, a word which basically means students will learn the same objectives by doing different activities. that is not nearly as easy as they make it sound.
+Educators are encouraged to differentiate, a word which basically means students will learn the same objectives by doing different activities.
+That is not nearly as easy as they make it sound.